game-libgdx-unity/Universal-Resolver/README.md

 [Singleton] :  If you want to context resolve an object as a singleton.

-[Transient] :  If you want to context resolve an object as a singleton.
+[Transient] :  If you want to context resolve an object as a Transient.

 [Component] : used only for unity objects. these objects will be get from the gameObject or created by adding new component to the gameObject